vcz-fr/TheFollowUp/_posts/2018/01/2018-01-31-can-i-buy-gpu.md

     url: "https://canibuyagpuyet.xyz/"
     dead: true

-tweet: "When will I finally be able to play the newest AAA titles in VR please?!"
+message: "When will I finally be able to play the newest AAA titles in VR please?!"
 ---

 ## Update from the 10th of July 2022